-Each course will also have on-line material available at the University's Virtual Learning Environment (Canvas) which can be found at: <https://canvas.hw.ac.uk> .
+Each course has online material available at the University's Virtual Learning Environment (Canvas) which can be found at: <https://canvas.hw.ac.uk> .
 You will have access to information for all the courses for which you are enrolled.

-Programme Codes
+Programme Code